-- Length: 40-45 minutes with approximately five-minute musical excerpts.
+- 40-45 minute program with approximately five-minute musical excerpts.

 - Short speaking portions in between pieces that act as guided listening.

-- Program can be offered virtually or in-person, always free of charge
+- Program can be offered virtually or in-person on a sliding scale fee system

 Additional reading on the link between music and memory